Ingeborg of Norway: The Scania affair

 Ingeborg and Canute had the ambition to make the then Danish Scania a part of her possessions.
 In 1321, Ingeborg arranged a marriage with her daughter Euphemia and Albert II, Duke of Mecklenburg.
-The marriage was arranged with the terms that Mecklenburg, Saxony, Holstein, Rendsburg and Schleswig would assist Ingeborg in the conquest of Scania.
+The marriage was arranged with the terms that Mecklenburg, Saxony, Holstein, Rendsborg and Slesvig would assist Ingeborg in the conquest of Scania.
 This was approved by the council of Norway but not Sweden.
 To finance the invasion, Ingeborg took a loan from Stralsund with free trade in Sweden and Norway as security.
 When Ingeborg's forces under command of Canute invaded Scania in 1322–23, Mecklenburg betrayed her to Denmark and the alliance was broken.